Guideline for applications for authorisation of clinical trials of medicinal products in humans

 The assessment of the patient information and consent is carried out by the Scientific Ethical Committee System.

-In connection with parallel case handling by the Danish Health and Medicines Authority and the Scientific Ethical Committee System, there may be cases where both systems produce grounds for non-acceptance to closely related problems.
+In connection with parallel case handling by the Danish Medicines Agency and the Scientific Ethical Committee System, there may be cases where both systems produce grounds for non-acceptance to closely related problems.

 This must be regarded as the cost necessary to avoid the delay, which a successive evaluation between the two systems would otherwise entail.

-The trial may be initiated when both the Danish Health and Medicines Authority has granted an authorisation and the Scientific Ethical Committee System has approved the trial.
-Only when the authorisation from the Danish Health and Medicines Authority is available, can the medicinal products for the trial can be dispensed to the party or parties responsible for the trial.
+The trial may be initiated when both the Danish Medicines Agency has granted an authorisation and the Scientific Ethical Committee System has approved the trial.
+Only when the authorisation from the Danish Medicines Agency is available, can the medicinal products for the trial can be dispensed to the party or parties responsible for the trial.

-Subsequent amendments/additions to the protocol and changes hereto must be sent in the same version to both the Danish Health and Medicines Authority and the regional research ethics committee before implementation.
+Subsequent amendments/additions to the protocol and changes hereto must be sent in the same version to both the Danish Medicines Agency and the regional research ethics committee before implementation.
 Amendments to the protocol should be submitted in the same language as the protocol assessed during application.
 A fee must be paid, see section 2.

 It follows from section 10(1) of the Danish executive order no. 744 of 29 June 2006 on good clinical practice in clinical trials of medicinal products in humans (the GCP order) that a trial protocol must contain the information, etc. appearing from Schedule 1 of the executive order.
 This information could be gathered in one document, cf. section 10(2).
 It is therefore not required that all the information of the trial protocol be gathered in one document.